wzhouad/wzhouad.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-I’m a third-year Ph.D. student at University of Southern California, working with [Prof. Jay Pujara](https://www.jaypujara.org/) and [Dr. Muhao Chen](https://muhaochen.github.io/).
+I'm a third-year Ph.D. student at the University of Southern California, working with [Prof. Jay Pujara](https://www.jaypujara.org/) and [Dr. Muhao Chen](https://muhaochen.github.io/).
 I'm also fortunate to have worked with [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/) and [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
 My research interest lies in natural language processing and machine learning.
 In particular, I'm interested in developing information extraction models with minimal supervision.
-Before joining USC as a Ph.D. student, I graduated with a Bachelor degree from HKUST in 2018.
+Before joining USC as a Ph.D. student, I graduated with a Bachelor's degree from HKUST in 2018.

 ## Education
 * Ph.D. in Computer Science, University of Southern California, Aug.
 2018 - Present.